The EESC issues between 160 and 190 opinions and information reports a year.

 The Section for Economic and Monetary Union and Economic and Social Cohesion (ECO) is one of the six specialised sections of the EESC.
 The primary task of the section is to draw up and propose for adoption by the EESC Plenary Assembly opinions reflecting the views of organised civil society in the following areas of EU policy-making:

-- The remit of the ECO section covers the financial perspectives, own resources and the budget of the European Union as well as statistical questions.
+The remit of the ECO section covers the EU Budget (Multiannual Financial Framework) including own resources as well as statistical questions.

 In addition to drawing up opinions, the section regularly organises public hearings and thematic debates on topical issues in its areas of competence.
 Furthermore, the ECO section members often participate in various events in Brussels and across the EU, thus maintaining close contact between decision-makers and civil society representatives.

-The ECO section has 123 members.
 Twelve section members make up the ECO Bureau, which is responsible for coordinating the section’s work.
-The section has appointed a standing study group to draft specific opinions related to the economic and fiscal governance of the euro area.
+The section has appointed a thematic study group to draft specific opinions related to the economic and fiscal governance of the euro area (GEA).

 The activities of the ECO section members are supported by the ECO secretariat.